Lyme Disease Statistics

 The majority of cases occur in June, July, and August, peaking just after the mid-May to mid-July period when blacklegged tick (deer tick) nymphs are feeding.
 This lag is due to the 3-30 day period between an infected tick bite and the start of signs and symptoms.

 - Reported Cases of Lyme Disease in Minnesota

-Graph showing the number of reported Lyme disease in Minnesota by year.
+Graph showing the number of reported cases of Lyme disease in Minnesota by year.

 - Reported Cases of Lyme Disease in Minnesota by Month of Onset 2000-2013 (PDF: 289KB/1 page)

-Graph showing the percent of cases of Lyme disease by month of onset.
+This bar graph shows reported cases of Lyme disease by the month of onset.

-In recent years, most Lyme disease cases in 2008 reported likely exposure to deer ticks in east-central, north-central, and southeast Minnesota.
+In recent years, most Lyme disease cases reported likely exposure to blacklegged (deer) ticks in east-central, north-central, and southeast Minnesota.

 - High Risk Areas for Tick-borne Diseases in Minnesota

-A map that shows counties of highest Tick-borne risk in Minnesota.
+A map that shows counties of highest tick-borne disease risk in Minnesota.